Hilderston, West Lothian: Extraction in 1608

 Bevis Bulmer and his fellow commissioners delivered 38 barrels of ore to the Scottish Privy Council.
 A cargo of ore was shipped to London in February 1608 for assay.
+Robert Cecil presumed the assay of sample ore examined would "little vary" in the expected yield of many thousands of tons of ore.
 Zorzi Giustinian wrote of vain hopes of riches and exaggerated rumour.
 This talk would benefit King James as he was raising a loan.
 Zorzi Giustinian reported the results of an assay at the Tower in April.

+Amongst those involved or interested in the assay of the Scottish ore in London, Thomas Russell secured a patent to make brimstone and copperas (in England) with the help of the Scottish courtier David Murray, a member of the house of Prince Henry.
+Murray subsequently invested in the copperas project.

 The Scottish Privy Council cancelled its act to return the keys of the mine buildings to Thomas Hamilton after the commission ran its course.
 Arnot formally declared that Hamilton had not made him possessor of the works, which required the deletion of another act of council, clearing the way for Bevis Bulmer to take charge of the project, and on 25 April he was appointed as "governor of the works of his majesty's mines under ground", or "first master and prefect supervisor of our mineral works" at Hilderston.
 George Bruce of Carnock was treasurer of the works and Archibald Primrose was clerk.
 The accounts for running the mine, under the auspices of the Earl of Dunbar as Treasurer of Scotland, begin on 8 May 1608.
 On that day Bulmer "received full possession" from Hamilton, his workmen took over the drainage pumps, and on Wednesday his miners began work.
+Some extracts and quotations from the manuscript account books, which continue to 10 December 1610, were published in Gold Mynes in Scotland (1825) and by Robert William Cochran-Patrick in 1878.